apache/cloudstack-www/blog/2022-12-16-apache-cloudstack-lts-release-41720.md

 CloudStack LTS branches are supported for 18 months and will receive updates for the first 12 months and only security updates in the last 6 months.

 Apache CloudStack is an integrated Infrastructure-as-a-Service (IaaS) software platform that allows users to build feature-rich public and private cloud environments.
 CloudStack includes an intuitive user interface and rich API for managing the compute, networking, software, and storage resources.
-The project became an Apache top-level project in March, 2013.
+The project became an Apache top-level project in March 2013.

-ore information about Apache CloudStack can be found at:
+More information about Apache CloudStack can be found at:
 <a href="https://cloudstack.apache.org/">https://cloudstack.apache.org</a>

 ### Documentation